Social Security Disability Lawyers

 Consult an Attorney in North or South Carolina for an SSDI Appeal

 An SSDI lawyer can guide claimants in North and South Carolina through the appeals process, representing them diligently throughout the proceedings.
 The attorneys at Grimes Teich Anderson LLP offer skilled legal representation to people who are confronting the challenges of a serious medical condition.
-We have offices in Asheville, Waynesville, Spruce Pine, Franklin and Rutherfordton, North Carolina and Greenville, Spartanburg, and Gaffney, South Carolina.
+We have offices in Asheville, Waynesville, Spruce Pine, Franklin and Rutherfordton, North Carolina and in Greenville and Spartanburg, South Carolina.
 To schedule a free consultation, contact us online or call 800-533-6845.